volunteercjt/capstone_da9_chase/README.md

 # Value of a college eduation.
-Using data from the National Center Education Statistics and the Integrated Postsecondary Education Data System
+Using data from the National Center Education Statistics, Integrated Postsecondary Education Data System, and the US Census I aim to create a cost benefit analysis of higher education in the United States in 2022.
-# Goals:
-Create a dashboard that allows a person to dig into state, degree, and salary
-# Stretch goals:
-Expand analysis into graduate level education and professional degrees
-# Link to Dashboard

 ## Contents
 [Motivation](#motivation)